open-strategy-partners/sprint-guide/brilliant-sprints.md

 If you can run this orientation in the morning as a group, that’s great.
 If your sprint is running alongside or as part of another event such as a camp or conference, it’s likely you’ll get ad-hoc drop-ins.
 You’ll need to welcome and orient them, too.

-The [Open Source Bridge wiki](http://opensourcebridge.org/wiki/2009/Effective_code_sprinting) suggests organizing the day in short iterations, such as 45 mins.
+One ideas is to organize the day in short iterations, such as 45 mins.
 You could also repeat welcome sessions around meals and social break times.
 Use these to remind people of the essentials (ground rules, emergency exits, etc.) and to help new arrivals get their tools set up, find the right task or project, and so on.

 > **Tip:** Keep a numbered sign-in sheet as people come in to help track how many attendees you’ve had during the sprint.
 Open source communities and event attendees love statistics and numbers.
 Tracking attendee numbers, patches, contributions, cups of coffee consumed, and so on makes for great sharing on social media and can be a great source of motivation for your community.